Agricultural Education and Support

 Loan Preparation for Beginning Farmers - webinar series

-If you are new to the world of lending, these webinars will be helpful in navigating loan preparation
+If you are new to the world of lending, these webinars will be helpful in navigating loan preparation for the variety of different agencies and products that are available to beginning farmers.

 • MIFFS Educational Resources

 Can't find what you're looking for here?
 No worries.
-Our partners at Michigan Food and Farming Systems also have an expansive library of resources that might be able to help you.
+Our partners at Michigan Food and Farming Systems (MIFFS) also have an expansive library of resources that might be able to help you.

 • Native American Agriculture Fund